yuhi25/food/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (Drink-collection)
-Goal - I want contributors to help me list some favorite drink.
+Goal - I want contributors to help me list some favorite YouTube channels.

 # List of Drink